CDA Plans To Upgrade Sector D-12 With New Parks, Jogging Tracks - UrduPoint

 Being one of the oldest areas of the Federal capital the sector D-12 lies adjacent to Margallah Hills, far away from the city's hustle and bustle.

-The construction of jogging and cycle tracks would provide the residents with an opportunity to enjoy some refreshing moments right at the bottom of the Margallah Hills.
+The construction of jogging and cycle tracks will provide the residents with an opportunity to enjoy some refreshing moments right at the bottom of the Margallah Hills.

 The local people informed that the sector D-12 is among the sectors where large numbers of people are carrying out construction on their plots.
 So due to increasing construction activities, the roads of this sector are in dilapidated condition and need repair work.